davidgasquez/handbook/IPFS.md

 ## [IPLD](https://ipld.io/)
 - Data model for IPFS
 - Everything is a node.
 Nodes have types.
-- The data structure is a merkle tree.
+- The data structure is a Merkle Tree.
-- Makes easy to have interop of data.
+- Makes easy to have interoperability of data.
 Useful for distributed databases.
 	- Bridges content addressing and distributed systems.

 ## LibP2P